11 minute read time

 Let them know when you’ve got new products available.
 They’ve already proven their interest in your offerings and the best evangelists will even help you spread the word via social channels and word of mouth.

 The goal here is to build excitement about new product availability.
-Drive people to your site to learn more; there you can use a call to action to purchase or subscribe.
+Drive people to your site to learn more and, there, you can use a call to action to purchase or subscribe.

 Unless you have an incredibly loyal audience, just telling people you have something new isn’t enough.
 Entice them with compelling images or screenshots to spark a desire to see the full range.